Neutrollized/rundeck-gcp-nodes-plugin/README.md

 `Only Running Instances` in the resource config doesn't work, it will always report the nodes regardless of state.

+If plugin isn't listing your VMs if unless they have an External IP, you can do the following workaround (until I have time to put in a proper fix):
+* In *Node Sources*, set `Use Default Mapping` to `no`
+* Specify your own `Mapping Params` (delimited by semi-colon).
+Common setup would be: `nomdename.selector=name;username.default=rundeck;hostname.selector=networkInterfaces`

 ### Disclaimer